Learning and the Efficiency of Physician Referrals

 Learning

 Ian McCarthy and Seth Richards-Shubik.
-“Learning and Efficiency in the Market for Physician Referrals,” Working Paper
+“Learning and the Efficiency of Physician Referrals,” Working Paper

 Authors